Michael-Steshenko/iMop/README.md

 ### pyenv - manage multiple python versions
 `brew install pyenv`
 `pyenv install -l` - list available versions
 `pyenv install 3.8`
-`pyenv init` (one time, and follow instructions for interactive shell)
+`pyenv init` (one time, and follow instructions for interactive shell).

 `pyenv shell <version>` -- select just for current shell session
 `pyenv local <version>` -- automatically select whenever you are in the current directory (or its subdirectories)